hande-qmc/hande/documentation/manual/input/systems/uegs.rst

     Apply a twist to the wavevector grid.
 The twist is an :math:`N`-dimensional vector in units of :math:`2\pi`.
 The twist angle should be within the first Brillouin zone, and hence the components should be between -0.5 and +0.5.
-``chem_pot``
-    type: float.

-    Optional.
-Used only in interaction-picture DMQMC calculations.

-    Set the chemical potential of the system.

 Ringium
 -------